IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ## Cleanup

 1. The controller for the Open Liberty Operator creates the necessary Deployment, Service, and Route objects for Customer Order Services application.
 To review these resources, run the commands:
+   - Reminder: Run `oc project` to confirm you're at the `apps` project before running the following commands.

    ```
    oc get deployment
    oc get service